 Are Bobcats Dangerous?

 ©iStock.com/Anita Elder Design

 The bobcat, also known as the red lynx, bay lynx, or wildcat, is a medium-sized bobtailed cat native to North America.
-From southern Canada to southern Mexico, they can be found.
+Their habitat stretches from Southern Canada to Southern Mexico.
 The bobcat is a close relative of the slightly larger Canada lynx and is often confused for one.
-There are a lot of people who think bobcats are domestic cats or stray kittens because of their small size.
+There are a lot of people who mistake bobcats for domestic cats or stray kittens because of their small size.
 So, are bobcats dangerous, or just as cuddly and adorable as domestic cats?

+Are Bobcats Dangerous?